Glasgow Royal Concert Hall

 The public are only permitted to record and take photos where explicit permission has been granted in advance.

 With many different rooms and breakout areas available, the complex can accommodate meetings and conferences from 12 - 2000 delegates.
-Find out more.
+Visit the Glasgow Royal Concert Hall's venue hire web page to find out more.